-Not just a browser – a whole set of browsing tools with security at its heart
+More than just a browser – a whole suite of online security tools

 Tor Browser is, perhaps unjustly, most regularly associated with the seedy underworld of the dark web.
 While it's true that you can use this web browser to access otherwise unlisted sites, Tor's privacy aspects – where your traffic is routed through random nodes the world over, making it very hard to track - are its real asset.